pts/pdfsizeopt/README.txt

 Installation instructions and usage with Docker on Linux and macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These instructions work on a computer with an x86 processor (i.e. not Apple
+These instructions work on a computer with an Interl x86 processor only.
+(Thus they don't work on Apple Silicon with the M1 or M2 or newer chips.)
-Silicon) only.
-For macOS, the macOS version doesn't matter: any macOS 10.5
+For macOS, the macOS version doesn't matter: any Mac OS X Leopard 10.5 or
-or later (with Docker installed) should work.
+later (with Docker installed) should work.

+For Apple Silicon, follow the section ``Installation instructions and usage
+on macOS'' instead.
+The reason why these instructions don't work with Apple
+Silicon is that that Macs with Apple Silicon can run Linux 64-bit ARM and
+64-bit Intel (x86_64, amd64) code within Docker, but they aren't able to run
+Linux 32-bit Intel (i386) code within Docker, and the Docker image
+ptspts/pdfsizeopt contains such code (32-bit Intel).
+To fix it in the
+future, the ptspts/pdfsizeopt64 Docker image should be created with 64-bit
+Intel code.

 There is no installer, you need to run some commands in the command line to
 download and install. pdfsizeopt is a command-line only application, there